jhpyle/docassemble/_docs/functions.md

 In this example, the variables `grantor`, `grantee`, and `stuff` are set by the keyword parameters of the `include_docx_template()` function.
-Note that in your sub-document you can still refer to ordinary interview variables in addition to variables created by keyword parameters; in this example, the sub-document references the variable `planet`, which is set by the interview.
+Note that in your sub-document you can still refer to ordinary DALang variables in addition to variables created by keyword parameters; in this example, the sub-document references the variable `planet`, which is set by the Steward.

 The effect of including keyword parameters is to insert [Jinja2] `set` commands at the start of the included document.
 For example, the